Responsible for the contents of

 Thread 0 Crashed:: Dispatch queue: com.apple.main-thread 0 com.apple.CoreFoundation 0x00007fff42df0668 _CFRetain + 65 1 com.apple.CoreFoundation 0x00007fff42cf8b46 -[__NSCFString retain] + 14 2 libswiftCore.dylib 0x00007fff6e756ffe swift_bridgeObjectRetain + 62 3 de.zettelkasten.TheArchive 0x000000010a2c1099 0x10a2ad000 + 82073 4 de.zettelkasten.TheArchive 0x000000010a2f0519 0x10a2ad000 + 275737

 This indicates the point of failure in the app and is entirely for the purpose of fixing crashing bugs.
+It does not tell anyone anything about you or your machine.

 Tracking, Cookies, and 3rd Parties